Cities With the Largest Educational Wage Gaps - NewsBreak

 Cities With the Largest Educational Wage Gaps

-While recent economic trends have encouraged companies to relax degree requirements as a way to attract more workers, for the last several decades higher education has been tightly coupled with economic opportunity in the U.S.

-Unemployment rates tend to be lower for people with greater educational attainment, and wages tend to be higher .
-According to the Bureau of Labor Statistics, the median weekly earnings for workers with a high school diploma total $809, but for college degree holders that figure is $1,334, while those with professional degrees earn $1,924 per week.
+Although questions about the value of higher education and a shrinking college-age population have resulted in declining enrollment for institutions, the importance of education for economic opportunity is still clear.
+Unemployment rates tend to be lower for people with greater educational attainment, and wages tend to be higher: the median weekly earnings for workers with a high school diploma total $809, but for college degree holders that figure is $1,334.
+Educational wage gaps vary by geography, however, especially for locations that rely heavily on professional fields requiring higher education.
+To determine the locations with the largest educational wage gaps, researchers calculated the percentage difference in median annual wages for college graduates (including advanced degree holders) and high school graduates only.
+Metros and states were then ranked accordingly.

-But college education comes at a cost, and students in recent decades have struggled with rising tuition and fees.
-According to data from the College Board , inflation-adjusted tuition and fees for a public four-year college are 2.25 times higher than they were three decades ago, while private nonprofit four-year colleges cost 1.8 times more.
-This trend has only begun to slow in the past few years as colleges face declining enrollment in the face of greater questions about the value of higher education and a shrinking college-age population .

 Comments / 0